-This datastore, called the RDBMS security store, is required by the SAML 2.0 security providers in production environments so that the data they manage can be synchronized across all the WebLogic Server instances that share that data.
+This chapter describes the option of using an external RDBMS as a datastore for the authorization, role mapping, credential mapping, and certificate registry providers in WebLogic Server 10.3.6.
+This datastore, called the RDBMS security store, is strongly recommended for using SAML 2.0 security providers in production environments so that the data they manage can be synchronized across all the WebLogic Server instances that share that data.
 (Use LDAP as the security store with the SAML 2.0 security providers only in development environments.)

 The following sections explain how to configure and manage the RDBMS security store:

 For the most up-to-date details about the specific database systems that are supported for use as the RDBMS security store for WebLogic Server, see "Supported Configurations" in What's New in Oracle WebLogic Server.